llampwall/football-statfinder/context/CODEX_RULES.md

 Change limits:
 - DO NOT rewrite files top-to-bottom.
 Touch only the specific functions/blocks needed.
 - Max N lines changed per file: 200 (additions + deletions).
-Exceeding this is a failure.
+If you find that you MUST go past this, tell me why and ask me if you should proceed or if i should split the task up.
 - Max files changed per task: 3 unless explicitly allowed in the prompt.
 - Max scope: avoid refactors.
 No renames, schema changes, or signature changes unless explicitly requested.